 Expanded Functions Dental Auxiliary Program

 Below is the application process and information on the Expanded Functions Dental Auxiliary (EDFA) program offered in two options - Monday and Wednesday evenings or Saturdays.
-Please note - the Saturday program for Fall 2018 is now full.

 What is the goal of the program?

 The EFDA program:

 - Meets the requirements established by the Pennsylvania State Board of Dentistry.